 Information sharing is typically a one-way discussion: questions for clarification are welcomed while discussion and debate are avoided.
 The objective here is to be short, to the point and to have everyone else actively listening.

 Time is allocated for each team member to share three things:

 - Since our last meeting, I accomplished …

 - Until our next meeting, I’m working on …

 - Here’s what’s getting in my way or keeping me from doing my job …

 The meeting facilitator’s focus is on capturing key points from each person.
 Mind mapping on a flipchart is a great way to do this as it provides a visual record of what each person has said.
 This tool also helps to keep everyone engaged in the information shared.

-We recommend to our clients that they treat the information sharing activity as a data gathering exercise using divergent thinking guidelines.
+We recommend to our clients that they treat the information sharing activity as a data gathering exercise.
 While questions for clarification are welcome, the main focus is to take in the information, make a list of key points, and defer judgment or comment until everyone has shared.
 Then, the manager or team lead, with the help of the facilitator, can decide which key points need to be addressed in a separate meeting and which can be addressed in the next part of the weekly action review meeting, the Creative Discussion.

 Part 2 – Creative Discussion

 This part of the meeting is much more interactive and requires creative thinking.
 It is about exploring challenges and opportunities, and solving the problems associated with getting important work done.
 Creative discussions need creative thinking and creative problem-solving.